Reading view

 Reading Time: 3 minutes

-Your Right to Know is a monthly column distributed by the Wisconsin Freedom of Information Council (wisfoic.org), a group dedicated to open government.
-Tom Kamenick, a council member, is the president and founder of the Wisconsin Transparency Project.
+Your Right to Know is a monthly column distributed by the Wisconsin Freedom of Information Council (wisfoic.org), a nonprofit, nonpartisan group dedicated to open government.
+Tom Content is executive director of the Citizens Utility Board of Wisconsin and vice president of the National Association of State Utility Consumer Advocates

-Your Right to Know: Want a closed session?
-Explain yourself! is a post from Wisconsin Watch, a non-profit investigative news site covering Wisconsin since 2009.
+Your Right to Know: Data center secrecy is unacceptable is a post from Wisconsin Watch, a non-profit investigative news site covering Wisconsin since 2009.
 Please consider making a contribution to support our journalism.

 Reading Time: 3 minutes